LevelsCraft7/cobblemon-realms-wiki/pokemons-exclusives/types_guides/type-cristal.md

-# ✨💎 About the Crystal Type
+# 📖 Crystal Type Overview

 The **Crystal type** has its own unique mechanics: